WangYuTum/NLP-SentimentAnalysis-LargeScale/README.md

 **Note**: The project is in development and is constantly evolving.
 Feel free to star and watch the repo.

 ### Overview
-- **Purpose**: To build a dataset from multiple sources for NLP Sentiment Analysis Tasks and train a Machine Learning model on the newly built dataset.
+- **Purpose**: To build a dataset from multiple sources for [NLP Sentiment Analysis Tasks](https://en.wikipedia.org/wiki/Sentiment_analysis) and train a Machine Learning model on the newly built dataset.
 Although there exists some datasets, they are "small" (under 100MB) and "old" (2000s) and heavily focus on production/user reviews.
 There are very few large public datasets that focus on general Sentiment Analysis.
 Therefore, I decided to combine some of the few high quality datasets to produce a larger one.
 The final dataset will be a multi-domain Sentiment Analysis dataset.<br/>

 - **Data Sources**:
-	1. Sentiment140.
+	1. [Sentiment140](https://www.kaggle.com/datasets?search=text+classification)<sup>[[2]](#references)</sup>.
 The dataset captures 1.6 million tweets where each tweet is associated with a sentiment label.
 The label is not produced by human annotators, but via analyzing emoticons.
 Total size: 200s MB.
-	2. Amazon Review Data 2018.
+	2. [Amazon Review Data 2018](https://nijianmo.github.io/amazon/index.html)<sup>[[3]](#eferences)</sup>.
 The dataset contains 200s millions of user/product reviews where each review is associated with a rating score.
 Total size: 30s GB.
 	3. More will come as the project evolves.

 - **Contributions**: